kitnato/neverquest/source/data/manual.md

 Gems add the following benefits to gear:

 - Weapon: adds damage based on base damage.
-Once an attack hits, the corresponding elemental effect is also applied.
+Once an attack hits the monster, the corresponding elemental effect is also applied.
 - Armor: adds [thorns](#armor) damage based on protection.
 If thorns are inflicted, the corresponding elemental effect is applied as well.
 - Shield: increases the potency of the elemental damage and duration of the elemental effect of both armor and weapon gems of the same type.